Snezhanka

 - 01

-Place the diced pickles between double layers of paper towels and gently squeeze out the excess brine, letting them sit for ten minutes so they don't water down the yogurt.
+Place the diced pickles on a double layer of paper towels, press another layer on top, and gently squeeze out the excess brine.
+Let them sit for ten minutes so they don't water down the final dish.

 - 02